 This is especially important if you smoke, as smoking can mask the symptoms of gum disease.

-If your dentist does spot that you have persistent or worsening gum problems then they might suggest that you use Corsodyl 0.2% w/v Mint Mouthwash.
+If your dentist does spot that you have persistent or worsening gum problems then they might suggest that you use Corsodyl Mint 0.2% w/v Mouthwash.
 This is clinically proven to treat gingivitis.
-It contains an active antimicrobial ingredient called chlorhexidine digluconate, which kills plaque bacteria, giving your gums a chance to heal.
-If this is used early enough, before gingivitis progresses too far, it can help stop the journey to tooth loss.
+It contains an active antimicrobial ingredient called chlorhexidine, which kills plaque bacteria, giving your gums a chance to heal.
+If this is used early enough, before gingivitis progresses too far, it can help stop the progression towards toothloss.